Network access and monitoring policy

-Connecting to the SSIDs IITD_WIFI1, IITD_WIFI_2, and IITD_WIF3 will require 802.1x authentication and all wireless network traffic will be encrypted using WPA/WPA2 standards.
+Connecting to the SSIDs IITD_WIFI, IITD_Secure_GUEST, and eduroam will require 802.1x authentication and all wireless network traffic will be encrypted using WPA/WPA2 standards.
 All authentications will be logged along with time of access, uid of the user, registered DHCP IP address and the MAC address of the accessing device.

-All logs will be maintained for a period of three months.
+All logs will be maintained for a period of minimum three months.

-The Wifi SSID IITD_Guests will be available throughout the academic area and the Guest houses.
+The Wifi SSID IITD_GUEST/IITD_Guests is available throughout the academic area, the Guest houses and Hostels.
 This Wifi access will be unsecured without any encryption of network traffic (except for accessing https pages).
 Accessing the network using this SSID will require authentication at a IITD proxy captive portal available on https to which a guest will automatically be redirected.
 Only short term visitors to IITD will be allowed to login through this captive portal.